Romanian Car Brands

 Grivbuz Logo

-The joint-stock company Compania Industrială Griviţa is a manufacturer of medium-sized buses called Grivbuz.
+The joint-stock company Compania Industrială Griviţa manufactures medium-sized buses called Grivbuz.
 It is located in the town of Chitila, Ilfov County.
-The company was founded in 1993, and in 1997, it started producing prototypes of medium-sized buses.
-Now, the company is engaged in the production of tourist buses of its own brand and engines.
+The company was founded in 1993 and started producing prototypes in 1997.
+Now, it is producing tourist buses of its brand and engines.

 ROMAN